Bloeme Evers-Emden: Post-war research

 After the war, she married Hans Evers and raised a "relatively large family" in Amsterdam.
 However, she testified, she was unable to talk about her war experiences with her family.
 She began studying psychology part-time and became a lecturer in psychology at the University of Amsterdam in 1973, earning her doctorate in the late 1980s.

 In the 1980s, she began holding group therapy sessions for former hidden children, addressing "our grief, our anger, our aggression and our mourning".
 At the Hidden Child Conference held in Amsterdam in 1992, she interviewed 73 former hidden children, and with questionnaires completed by another 321 attendants, she began her research into the emotional and psychological trauma of hidden children, widening her scope to include the points of view of the children, their biological parents, their non-Jewish foster parents, and their non-Jewish foster siblings.

 In the 1990s, Evers-Emden published four books in Dutch based on her research.
 Geleende Kinderen ('Borrowed Children'; 1994) focused on the foster parents who hid the children.
 Ondergedoken Geweest, Een Afgesloten Verleden? ('Hidden During the War: A Closed-Off Past?'; 1995) examined the written responses of 300 hidden children to a questionnaire.
 Geschonden Bestaan ('Shattered Existence'; 1996) interviewed the parents who sent their children into hiding.
 Je ouders delen ('Sharing Your Parents'; 1999) focused on the foster siblings of the hidden children.

 In 1991, she was decorated by Queen Beatrix of the Netherlands as an officer of the Order of Orange-Nassau.

 Her son, Raphael Evers, is the Rabbi of Düsseldorf.

-Evers-Emden died in July 2016, eight days before her 90th birthday.
+Evers-Emden died on 18 July 2016, less than two weeks after her 90th birthday.